M1k0t0/N2-Station/n2-station/README.md

 ## Usage of prebuilt

-You may have either of `MariaDB` or `MySQL` installed.
+You may have either `MariaDB` or `MySQL` installed.
 Then run the following SQL:

 ```sql
 # Replace <database> with any name you prefer